domwoe/indy-did-method/spec/10_did_operations.md

 ##### Example Extended DIDDoc Item

 An example of a [[ref: NYM]]'s extended DIDDoc handling is provided below.
-In the example below, the `diddocContent` item adds a DIDcomm Messaging service endpoint to the resolved DIDDoc.
+In the example below, the `diddocContent` item adds a DIDcomm service endpoint to the resolved DIDDoc.
 Note that in the example, an `@context` item is included in the `diddocContent`, which causes the result DIDDoc to be a JSON-LD document, rather than plain JSON.

 ::: example Extended DIDDoc Item example
 ```json